Cost-efficiency in Incomplete Markets: Perfectly Cost-efficient Payoffs

-\begin{corollary} If $(Z^*, \xi^*)$ with $Z^* \sim F$, $Z^* = F^{-1}(1-\hat{F}_{\xi^*}(\xi^*; U_{\xi^*}))$, $\xi^* \in \Xibar$, is a solution to the (convexified) minimax problem \eqref{dist0} (resp. \eqref{minimaxpb}), then it is also a solution to the maximin problem \eqref{dist-problem} and, a fortiori, the convexified maximin problem \eqref{cvxminimaxA}.
-If such $Z^*$ solves any of the four equivalent problems for a perfectly cost-efficient cdf $F$ (in \eqref{CEFF}), then if $F$ is continuous, it is the unique solution of this type, up to the choice of the independent standard uniform $U_{\xi^*}$.
+\begin{corollary} If $(Z^*, \xi^*, U)$ with $Z^* \in D(F)$, $Z^* = F^{-1}(1-\hat{F}_{\xi^*}(\xi^*; U))$, $\xi^* \in \Xibar$ and $U$ independent of $\Xibar$, is a solution to the (convexified) minimax problem \eqref{dist0} (resp. \eqref{cvxminimaxA}), then it is also a solution to the maximin problem \eqref{dist-problem} and, a fortiori, the convexified maximin problem \eqref{convexifiedmaximin}.
+If such $Z^*$ solves any of the four equivalent problems in \eqref{CEFF} for a perfectly cost-efficient cdf $F$, then, if $F$ is continuous, it is the unique solution of this type, up to the choice of the randomizer $U$.
 In particular, it is the unique solution of this type if $\xi^*$ is continuously distributed. \end{corollary}

-\begin{proof} Given $Z^*$, $\xi^*$ has to be a maximizer over the set of pricing kernels by the equality of the value function of the four problems.
-Moreover, if there are two distinct optima $(Z_1^*,\xi_1^*)$ and $(Z_2^*,\xi_2^*)$ for any problem, they are distinct optima for the convexified maximin problem \eqref{cvxminimaxA}.
-But concavity in Lemma~\ref{lem:gen_conc} would allow to violate the optimality of $\xi_1^*$ and $\xi_2^*$ for this problem. \end{proof}
+\begin{proof} Given $Z^*$, $\xi^*$ has to be a maximizer of \eqref{dist-problem} over the set of pricing kernels by the equality of the value function of the four problems.
+Moreover, if there are two distinct optima $(Z_1^*,\xi_1^*)$ and $(Z_2^*,\xi_2^*)$ for any problem, they are distinct optima for the convexified maximin problem \eqref{convexifiedmaximin}.
+But strict concavity in Lemma~\ref{lem:gen_conc} would allow to construct $\xi_{\lambda} =\lambda\xi_1 + (1-\lambda) \xi_2$, $\lambda \in (0,1)$, with